Visual Resource Specialist II, Visual Resource Collection, Department of the History of Art

-UCR is a world-class research university with an exceptionally diverse undergraduate student body.
+UCR is a world-class research university wihttp://mail to: email@example.com an exceptionally diverse undergraduate student body.
 Its mission is explicitly linked to providing routes to educational success for underrepresented and first-generation college students.
 A commitment to this mission is a preferred qualification.

-The University of California is an Equal Opportunity/Affirmative Action Employer.
+The University of California, Riverside is an Affirmative Action, Equal Opportunity employer with a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, protected veteran status, or any other characteristic protected by law.